Table of Contents

-Apache HBase has been little tested running on Windows.
+Previous to hbase-0.96.0, Apache HBase was little tested running on Windows.
 Running a production install of HBase on top of Windows is not recommended.

-If you are running HBase on Windows, you must install Cygwin to have a *nix-like environment for the shell scripts.
+If you are running HBase on Windows pre-hbase-0.96.0, you must install Cygwin to have a *nix-like environment for the shell scripts.
 The full details are explained in the Windows Installation guide.
 Also search our user mailing list to pick up latest fixes figured by Windows users.

 Table 2.1.
 Hadoop version support matrix